tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-making-squishit-work-with-amazon.md

     .UseDefaultOutputBaseHref("http://s3.amazonaws.com/bucket");
 ```

 I tried to make this something that could be run via WebActivator, but had trouble finding a method to use that would have access to the HttpContext (needed to resolve application path and virtual directory) so for now it needs to be set up manually.
-This may be for the best though, as it doesn&#8217;t force any particular convention for access key / secret key retrieval.
-It doesn&#8217;t **feel** like a ton of setup code to me, hopefully others will agree.
+This may be for the best though, as it doesn't force any particular convention for access key / secret key retrieval.
+It doesn't **feel** like a ton of setup code to me, hopefully others will agree.

-### What&#8217;s Next
+### What's Next

 Now that SquishIt 0.8.7 has been released I can finally start planning to make this available [on NuGet][8] as a standard package (currently in beta until I get a little more testing).
-It can be installed like any other, but will require updating SquishIt if you&#8217;re using a pre-0.8.7 version.
+It can be installed like any other, but will require updating SquishIt if you're using a pre-0.8.7 version.
 If you need to report any issues encountered while using the library, or feel like contributing some code, please do so [on github][9].
 Oh, and if you just want to kick the tires on SquishIt without all this other nonsense, or try making it work with another CDN you can find the core library [on NuGet][10] as well.

  [1]: https://github.com/jetheredge/SquishIt
  [2]: http://lesscss.org/